 - 1 large burrito-sized flour tortilla

-Lay the tortilla on a plate and spread a layer of the refried beans followed by the quinoa, veggies, and avocado or guacamole.
-Add any fillings you'd like here, being careful not to overstuff.
+- Lay the tortilla on a plate and spread a layer of the refried beans followed by the quinoa, tomatoes, corn, onion, guacamole or avocado, purple cabbage, and cilantro.
+Be careful not to overstuff.

-Once you have all the fillings in place, wrap the tortilla by folding both ends over the filling and then tightly rolling your tortilla until you have a stable amazing burrito.
-If you've never wrapped a burrito before, see our more detailed instructions (and an example video) below.
-Enjoy!
+- Once you have all the fillings in place, wrap the tortilla by folding both ends over the filling and then tightly rolling your tortilla until you have a stable burrito.
+If you’ve never wrapped a burrito before, see our more detailed instructions (and an example video) below.

 Picking and chopping your ingredients is the easiest part of the process but rolling your (probably overstuffed) vegan burrito has a technique of its own.
 Let’s just say that rolling your burrito the right way can take you from having an enjoyable experience to a rather messy and unpleasant one.
 I’m talking about half of the goodies ending up on your plate (or floor!) instead of your mouth.
 Let’s try to avoid that, shall we?

 1. Place a large tortilla on a flat surface and add your fillings in a horizontal line across the tortilla, leaving a few inches on either side bare.

 2. Once you have all the fillings in place, take one long flap of the tortilla and wrap it tightly over the fillings.

 3. Take the two sides of the tortilla and fold them over the filling to keep it all tucked nicely in place.

 5. Finally, tightly roll up your tortilla until you have a perfect, beautiful burrito.

 And there you go!
 You have a perfectly rolled burrito capable of holding all it’s glorious and much-appreciated fillings.
 Here’s a visual tutorial showing how it’s done.
 Will you give it a go?